-Myno CRFs will generate 15-40 full time prevailing wage careers at the facility.
-Furthermore, the construction phase of the project allocates approximately \$7 million to labor for prevailing wage construction job creation in the region.
-The project will additionally allocate approximately \$41M for M-300 gasifier equipment that will be manufactured by ICM in Colwich, Kansas, supporting additional prevailing wage jobs and economic development in a rural community.
+The project's construction phase allocates about \$7 million to labor for construction job creation in the region.
+The project will also allocate about \$18M for M-300 gasifier equipment manufactured by ICM in Colwich, Kansas, supporting additional good paying jobs and economic development in a rural community.